bryanlougheed/orbitalthebox/README.md

 Irradiance calculations for Earth.
 Beta version.
 A release version is coming, which will also have a jupyter notebook to introduce the various functions and what can be done with them.

 ## Install
-You can install into your python environment using terminal command (you may need to install git first):
+You can install into your python environment using the `pip` terminal command (you may need to install `git` first):

 `pip install git+https://github.com/bryanlougheed/orbitalthebox.git`